MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/retryable-batch.md

 [!include [banner](../includes/banner.md)]

-## Retry Mechanisms for Batch Jobs in Finance and Operations Applications
+## Retry Mechanisms for Batch Tasks in Finance and Operations Applications

-This article details the implementation of retry mechanisms for batch jobs in finance and operations applications, along with instructions on enabling automatic retries.
+This article details the implementation of retry mechanisms for batch tasks in finance and operations applications, along with instructions on enabling automatic retries.
 There are two distinct types of retries that can be used for batch tasks:

 - **Retry for any error or Batch Server restart**: It can be configured via the Batch Job form by adjusting the retry count on the Batch Task.
 - **Retry for SQL transient connection errors**: It can be achieved through code either by implementing the **BatchRetryable** interface on the Batch class or by setting the Batch Class **Idempotent** attribute using **BatchInfo**.